 Onipa Psychological & Consulting Services

+Welcome to Onipa Psychological & Consulting Services.
 I believe that African-centered therapists have the power to heal our community, restore our ability to self-determine, change our collective destiny, and heal individuals.
-Welcome to Onipa.
 I’m Dr. Mawiyah Kambon.
 I believe that my role is bigger than psychology.
 It is more inline with the role that traditional healers played when we as a people were in our peak in history.
 My goal is to help you achieve your goals, while helping to heal your mind, body, and spirit.

 Click Start to Take the Quiz Below